Poker Strategy 101 – How to Win in Poker More Often

 Poker Tip #1.
 Preflop Hand Selection

 Everything you do at the poker table starts somewhere, and the way you play your hands before the flop gets compounded across all the latter betting streets.
+For that reason, preflop is the most important betting street in many ways, but one that many novice poker players take lightly.

 You will often see beginners in poker simply limp into the pot without thinking about why they are doing it and relinquish a vast portion of their equity.